talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             is the exact same as that of BIOL196 and set the capacity to 1, so that I can test time overlap conflict for two different courses.
             Yet, still both course requests were assigned to the respective sections (both of which occur at the same time) [See solution 210926_204519].
             - I've looked in the SolverConfiguration.cfg file and Use Time Overlaps (StudentSct.TimeOverlaps) is set to true.
-            - This also means that all my previously obtained solutions up to this point probably have Time overlap conflicts within them, and that they went unchecked, and that the time taken are quite shorter than what they should have been.
+            - **This also means that all my previously obtained solutions up to this point probably have Time overlap conflicts within them, and that they went unchecked, and that the time taken are quite shorter than what they should have been.**
+            - BUG FOUND AND FIXED
+                - On the UniTime CPSolver's Student Sectioning Data Format link (https://www.unitime.org/sct_dataformat.php), for the two time placements overlap condition, the 'dates', 'days', and 'times' conditions are all joined by 'AND'.
+This means that for there to be a time overlap conflict for a student, two  sections have to also be taking place on the same date.
+In InputProcessing.py, when I added the 'dates' attribute for a section, I set it to an empty string (i.e. it will be an empty string for all sections [Lab Section sessions]).
+                So a binary XOR of two empty strings probably returns a zero value by the solver, meaning that according to the solver there is no date overlap thus no time overlap.
+                - So I fixed the bug by setting the 'dates' attribute of a section's time element to "1".
+                - Solution obtained is 210926_225901.
+Solution had 9 course requests unassigned, meaning there is 8 time overlap conflicts in this solution to the the actual input of this problem instance.
+                - To answer my question: In the solution.xml, for a course request that has a Time Overlap conflict with an existing assigned section of a course request for that student (i.e. no section was assigned to the course request) there is no 'best' element added as a sub-element to this course request's ('course') element
+                    - i.e. Unassigned course requests in the solution.xml file will not have a <best> sub-element added to it.